Boundary representations of hyperbolic groups: Introduction

 \section{Introduction}

 Any action of a group $G$ on a measure space $(X,\mu)$, preserving the class of $\mu$, induces an action on the space of measurable functions on $X$.
 It can be normalized to obtain a unitary representation of $G$ on $L^2(X,\mu)$.
-This construction generalizes the notion of a quasi-regular representation, which we obtain when $X$ is a homogeneous space for $G$; we will still call these representations quasi-regular.
+This construction generalizes the notion of a quasi-regular representation, which we obtain when $X$ is a homogeneous space for $G$; we will still refer to these representations as quasi-regular.

-Irreducibility of such quasi-regular representations is a mixing condition stronger than ergodicity---for non-ergodic actions the space $L^2(X,\mu)$ decomposes into spaces of functions supported on the nontrivial invariant sets.
-There are many natural examples of such irreducible representations: \begin{itemize} \item the natural action of the group of diffeomorphisms of a manifold $M$, or some of its subgroups preserving additional structure on $M$ \cite{Vershik1975,Garncarek2010}, \item the action of the Thompson's groups $F$ and $T$ on the unit interval and the unit circle \cite{Garncarek2012}, \item the action of a lattice of a Lie group on its Furstenberg boundary \cite{Bekka2002,Cowling1991}, \item the action of the automorphism group of a regular tree on its boundary \cite{Figa-Talamanca1991}, \item the action of a free group on its boundary \cite{Figa-Talamanca1983,Figa-Talamanca1994}, \item the action of the fundamental group of a compact strictly negatively curved Riemannian manifold $M$ on the boundary of the universal cover of $M$ \cite{Bader2011}. \end{itemize}
+Irreducibility of such quasi-regular representations is a mixing-type condition, strictly stronger than ergodicity.
+Indeed, for non-ergodic actions the space $L^2(X,\mu)$ decomposes into spaces of functions supported on the nontrivial invariant sets, and on the other hand, any ergodic action of an abelian group, such as the action of $\ZZ$ on the circle by powers of an irrational rotation, gives a reducible representation.
+There are many natural examples of irreducible quasi-regular representations: \begin{itemize} \item the natural action of the group of diffeomorphisms of a manifold $M$, or some of its subgroups preserving additional structure on $M$ \cite{Vershik1975,Garncarek2010}, \item the action of the Thompson's groups $F$ and $T$ on the unit interval and the unit circle \cite{Garncarek2012,Dudko2015}, \item the action of a lattice of a Lie group on its Furstenberg boundary \cite{Bekka2002,Cowling1991}, \item the action of the automorphism group of a regular tree on its boundary \cite{Figa-Talamanca1991}, \item the action of a free group on its boundary \cite{Figa-Talamanca1983,Figa-Talamanca1994}, \item the action of the fundamental group of a compact strictly negatively curved Riemannian manifold $M$ on the boundary of the universal cover of $M$ \cite{Bader2011}. \end{itemize}

-The exact relation between irreducibility of the quasi-regular representation and the dynamical properties of the action of $G$ on $X$ is fully understood only in the case of discrete groups acting on discrete spaces \cite{Binder1993,Burger1997,Corwin1975}.
+The exact relationship between irreducibility of the quasi-regular representation and the dynamical properties of the action of $G$ on $X$ is fully understood only in the case of discrete groups acting on discrete spaces \cite{Binder1993,Burger1997,Corwin1975}.
 The genuine quasi-regular representations are also better understood, via the notion of imprimitivity system \cite{Mackey1976}.
 For general locally compact groups, irreducibility of the quasi-regular representations was conjectured in \cite{Bader2011} for another broad class of actions.

 \begin{conjecture} For a locally compact group $G$ and a spread-out probability measure $\mu$ on $G$, the quasi-regular representation associated to the action of $G$ on the $\mu$-boundary of $G$ is irreducible. \end{conjecture}